fbpx

 RESPONSIBILITIES

-• Develop strong professional relationships with key stakeholders in the PNGDF Maritime Element and NFA and then act as a trusted advisor to them
+• Develop strong professional relationships with key stakeholders in the MoD and GS and then act as a trusted advisor to them.

-• Establish a working relationship with main counterpart(s) in the PNGDF Maritime Element and NFA and participate as an advisor in any related new working groups and/or initiatives already underway which contribute to the overall objective(s)
+• Establish a working relationship with main counterpart(s) in the Armenian MoD and GS and participate as an advisor in any related new working groups and/or initiatives already underway which contribute to the overall objective(s).

 • Integrate into the U.S. Embassy political and security cooperation structure in order to share information, expand connections, and bolster relevant projects underway.
-The Senior Advisor shall aim to coordinate regularly with the U.S. Embassy Political Section.
-The Senior Advisor shall also brief the U.S. Embassy Political Section, ODC, and the Defense Attaché Office monthly, at a minimum, and as requested by embassy representatives
+The Senior Advisor shall aim to coordinate regularly with the U.S. Embassy Political/Economic Section.
+The Senior Advisor shall also brief the U.S. Embassy Political/Economic Section, ODC, and the Defense Attaché Office monthly, at a minimum, and as requested by embassy representatives.
+The Senior Advisor will also brief senior Embassy leadership as needed in consultation with the above Embassy contacts.

-• In close cooperation with senior PNGDF Maritime Element officials, identify any existing gaps in maritime security.
-Consultations shall occur with officials from across the PNG government to help bridge communication barriers, where possible
+• In close cooperation with senior MoD and GS officials, identify existing gaps in defense transformation strategic planning.
+Consultations shall occur with officials from across the Armenian government where relevant, with embassy approval and coordination.

-• Assist the PNGDF Maritime Element in promoting effective, responsible, and accountable employment of force by developing standard operating procedures for integrating domestic and international legal considerations into operational decision-making
+• Assist the MoD and GS in promoting effective, responsible, and accountable employment of force by developing standard operating procedures for integrating domestic and international legal considerations into operational decision-making.

-• Where other barriers to institutional change with regards to strategic planning exist, the Senior Advisor shall work to identify those barriers, make recommendations to the PNGDF Maritime Element and NFA to overcome them, and, where possible, work to address them in support of the desired end state
+• Where other barriers to institutional change with regards to strategic planning exist, the Senior Advisor shall work to identify those barriers, make recommendations to the MoD and GS to overcome them, and, where possible, work to address them in support of the desired end state.

 • Other duties as assigned